gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 ![ECS cluster created](img/aws_ecs_cluster_created.jpeg)

-A task defintion specifies _what_ to run.
-The image.
-What CPU is needed.
-What environment variables it needs.
-We need one of those.
+It has been created, but is currently empty.

+Next we need a task defintion.
+That specifies _what_ to run (the image, the environment variables, and so on).

 ## Task (definition)

-So before we can create a service (or indeed a task, though we won't be using one here) we need to create a task definition for it to run.
-Click on "Task definitions" and then on the create button:
+Click on "Task definitions" and then on the "create new task definition" button:

 ![ECS task definitions](img/aws_ecs_task_definitions.jpeg)

-Start by giving the task a name:
+Start by giving it a name:

 ![ECS task name](img/aws_ecs_task_1.jpeg)

 Next you need to specify the image that should be run in the container (of course there must be at least one, hence it labelling the first container as being essential).
-Recall that is the ECR URL, followed by the tag, of the image you pushed earlier.
-Our app uses port 4000 and so we'll specify that too:
+Recall that is the full ECR URL followed by the tag of the image you pushed to it earlier.

+ECR _is_ a private registry however since it is within AWS you do not need to select that option or provide extra credentials.

+The Live Beats app uses port 4000 by default and so we'll specify that here too.

 ![ECS task container](img/aws_ecs_task_2.jpeg)

-ECR is a private registry, however since it is within AWS you do not need to select that option or provide extra credentials.

 Scroll down a bit further and you are asked for the environment variables.